Track your progress

 So, let's start by entering the progress rate.

-You can also update the "progress rate" of each item on the project screen, which can be used in the following situations.
+You can also update the "Progress Rate" for each item on the project screen, which can be used in the following situations:

-- Update the progress while checking the project plan.
+- Updating progress while checking the project plan.

-- Reflect the progress of each task in the project while checking the status of the person in charge at the project progress meeting.
+- Reflecting the progress of each task in the project while checking the status of the person in charge at the project progress meeting.

-Double-click the progress rate field of the target work item to make it editable.
+Double-clicking the progress rate field of the target work item will make it editable.

-Press Enter after entering a number to reflect the entered value.
+After entering a number, press Enter to reflect the entered value.

-You can also update the progress rate of a work item from the timesheet.
+You can also update the progress rate of work items from the timesheet.

-- Enter the progress rate from the item properties that display the detailed information of the work item.
+- The progress rate is entered from the item properties, which display the detailed information of the work item.

 - Updating the information in the item properties directly updates the project information.

-You can update the progress rate of each task while entering the actual results on the timesheet screen,
+Since you can update the progress rate of each task while entering actual results on the timesheet screen,

 You can perform multiple tasks without switching screens.

-You can update the item properties by doing the following.
+You can update from the item properties using the following operations.

 -